Nome, Alaska: Healthcare

 Local hospitals and medical centers include Norton Sound Regional Hospital and Nome Health Center.
 The hospital is a qualified acute care facility and medevac service.
-Long-term care is provided by Quyaana Care Center (a unit of the hospital).
+Long-term care is provided by Quyaana Care Center, a unit of the hospital.

 Specialized care is available through facilities such as Norton Sound Community Mental Health Center, Turning Point – Saquigvik (transitional living), and XYZ Senior Center.

-Nome is classified as a large town/Regional Center, it is found in EMS Region 5A in the Norton Sound Region.
+Nome is classified as a large town/Regional Center.
+Nome is in EMS Region 5A in the Norton Sound Region.
 Emergency Services have limited highway, coastal and airport access.
-Emergency service is provided by 911 Telephone Service and by Nome Volunteer Ambulance Dept.
+Emergency service is provided by the 911 Telephone Service and by the Nome Volunteer Ambulance Dept.

 In popular culture

 The reality television series Bering Sea Gold is set and filmed in Nome.

-Nome is referenced in the songs "Marry the Man Today" from the 1950 Frank Loesser/Jo Swerling/Abe Burrows musical Guys and Dolls; in "A Little Brains, A Little Talent" from the 1955 Richard Adler and Jerry Ross musical Damn Yankees; and in "Ah, Paree!" from Stephen Sondheim's 1971 musical Follies.
+Nome is referenced in the songs "Marry the Man Today" from the 1950 Frank Loesser/Jo Swerling/Abe Burrows musical Guys and Dolls; in "A Little Brains, A Little Talent" from the 1955 Richard Adler and Jerry Ross musical Damn Yankees; “Ah, Paree!" from Stephen Sondheim's 1971 musical Follies, and the song “Roll the Bones” by the Canadian band Rush from the 1992 album of the same name.

 Johnny Horton wrote the theme song "North to Alaska" for the film of the same name starring John Wayne.
 Nome is mentioned twice in the lyrics.

+When Karen tries to buy the titular character a train ticket to the North Pole in the 1969 Rankin/Bass Christmas special Frosty the Snowman, Nome is mentioned by the ticket agent as one of many destinations for a northbound train.

 In episode 1 of the 1997 BBC television travel series Full Circle, British actor, comedian, writer and presenter Michael Palin (of Monty Python fame) traveled to Nome and met a goldpanner on the "Golden Sands of Nome".